rwev/coyote.life/content/articles/published/philosophy--money--rules-for-the-consumer.md

 to its full useful life will always be better for the environment, as the environmental consequences have already been done, and any new production of that object will involve a new and separate environmental cost, even if that cost is lower.

+Further, measure the value of products _absolutely_, in terms what they mean to _you_.
+Don't get distracted with relativity, getting carried away with peer comparison or percentage discounts.
+Your dollars are in a sense sweat and time: don't squander them buying things for the sake of other people as a facade.
+Ponder internal enrichment first.

+It's all part of corporate strategy to distracts from what is important and what will serve us in a healthy relationship with the things we consume; they desire a constant churn driven by discontentment and inadequacy.

 Put your guard up; stay skeptical.
 Always examine the meaning of an economic action or inaction from above.

 ## Make it Last